larsjueljensen/angular-sticky-table-header/README.md

 ### Pre filled static HTML table
-If you have a pre-filled table (perhaps server-side generated), it suffices to add an attribute to the <table> element like this:
+If you have a pre-filled table (perhaps server-side generated), it suffices to add an attribute to the &lt;table&gt; element like this:
 ```HTML
     <table ng-sticky-header>
 ```
 ### Angular filled HTML table
-When you fill your table with angular, you can add another attribute to the <table> element so that it is possible for the directive to update it's position and size when the angular model has been loaded and injected into the scope.
+When you fill your table with angular, you can add another attribute to the &lt;table&gt; element so that it is possible for the directive to update it's position and size when the angular model has been loaded and injected into the scope.
 It works like this:
 ```HTML